sabine/typesense-ocaml/README.md

 # typesense-ocaml
 OCaml HTTP client for Typesense

+WARNING: this is not complete, and likely very buggy right now!

 Client bindings for interfacing with Typesense, an open-source, typo-tolerant search engine.
 Abstracts over the HTTP requests to the Typesense server API and